shadders/JavaBitcoin/README.md

   - port=n
 	Specifies the port for receiving inbound connections and defaults to 8333

-  - dbtype=type
-	Specify 'leveldb' to use LevelDB for the database or 'postgresql' to use PostgreSQL.
-The LevelDB database will be used if no value is specified.
-Note that changing the database type after running JavaBitcoin will require the new database to be built starting with the genesis block.
-For this reason, the Blocks subdirectory should be deleted before starting JavaBitcoin for the first time after changing the database.
-You can move the files to another directory and then use them to load the new database.

-  - dbuser=userid
-    Specifies the PostgreSQL database user name

-  - dbpw=password
-    Specifies the PostgreSQL database password

-  - dbport=n
-	Specifies the PostgreSQL database TCP/IP port

 Sample Windows shortcut:

 	javaw.exe -Xmx512m -Djava.library.path=\Bitcoin\JavaBitcoin -jar \Bitcoin\JavaBitcoin\JavaBitcoin.jar PROD

 Replace javaw.exe with java.exe if you want to run from a command prompt.
 This will allow you to view log messages as they occur.

-The leveldbjni.dll file was extracted from the jar file and placed in the \Bitcoin\JavaBitcoin directory.
+In this example, the leveldbjni.dll file was extracted from the jar file and placed in the \Bitcoin\JavaBitcoin directory.
 Specifying java.library.path tells the JVM where to find the native resources.